MartinXPN/LambdaJudge/README.md

 Therefore, the arbitrary code cannot read the answers for the test cases.
 The test cases are kept on EFS (Elastic File System), which is mounted with a read access.

-IMPORTANT: The tests do not run properly on Apple Silicon (due to consuming way too much memory per code execution).
-A simple hello world program in C++ consumes more than 1GB of RAM.

 ## Infrastructure
 LambdaJudge infrastructure is best described in the image below.